 Rethinking IX’s Role in Optimal Network Performance

-• July 15, 2021
+- July 15, 2021

-With the global expansion of regional IXs, enterprises need to rethink the way they’re using internet peering.
+Enterprises need to rethink the way they’re using internet peering.
 More than just a way to pay less for IP transit, it can be the key to unlocking a high-performance network.

 After over three decades of the internet’s existence, we should all know the benefits of internet peering by heart.
 Peering, a voluntary interconnection between separate networks to exchange traffic, allows you to spend less money on your IP transit, lower latency for your customers, and increase the throughput and peak bandwidth on your network at a fraction of the cost, while improving overall network resiliency.
-And yet, despite its place in internet history , peering is still under-documented as a vital part of a fully optimised network.
+And yet, despite its place in internet history, peering is still under-documented as a vital part of a fully optimized network.
 Peering is one of the ways the major internet players including Akamai, Cloudflare, Google, and Microsoft—all Megaport partners or customers—deliver their services.

 End users of internet applications are only getting more demanding.
-According to Experian’s latest Global Insights Report, 60 percent of consumers have higher expectations of their digital experience than before Covid-19 , with one in three consumers only willing to wait for 30 seconds before abandoning an online transaction.
+According to Experian’s latest Global Insights Report, 60 percent of consumers have higher expectations of their digital experience than before Covid-19, with one in three consumers only willing to wait for 30 seconds before abandoning an online transaction.

 Throughout the history of the internet, peering has been a way for businesses to deliver content more efficiently, interconnecting networks within a region to enable traffic to find a more direct route to local end users.